mariaMcp1994/makeithappen/README.md

 ## Who?

-We are targetting 5 pilot primary schools to allow us to quickly trial the concept and make it happen asap.
+We are targetting 4 pilot primary schools to allow us to quickly trial the concept and make it happen.

 We will include all pupils from P1-P7 in the pilot schools.

 Pilot Schools:
 - Saint Josephs, Clarkston
 - Saint Michaels, Parkhead
--
+- Burnside Primary, Rutherglen
+- Saint John the Baptist, Uddingston

 ## What?